webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

-This is a new powerful plugin that does exactly what you want, automatically extracts JS, CSS, images, fonts from their sources loaded directly in HTML.
+This is a new powerful plugin that does exactly what you want: automatically extracts JS, CSS, images, fonts from their sources loaded directly in HTML.
 The generated HTML contains output hashed filenames of processed source files.
 The plugin allow to use an HTML file or a template as an entry point in Webpack.